mlroger5/prism-lab/content/authors/maddie/_index.md

   - Undergraduate Research Assistants
 ---

 Maddie Wootan is a student at Texas State University, with a double major in Psychology and Criminal Justice.
+She is currently completing a funded research fellowship examining the association between intimate partner violence and suicide-related outcomes among at-risk college students.
 She enjoys live music, hanging out with her friends, and anything true crime.